 How to make a soothing honey and lemon drink for a cough:

-- Boil up a cup amount of water
+- Boil up a cup of hot water

 - Add in a dessert spoon of organic honey